5.3 Working with Imaging Data

 5.3.3 Combining Images

 Multiple imaging exposures made with CR-SPLIT or REPEATOBS can be combined using calstis or its components, described in Table 3.1.
-By running the component tasks, you can select different options or adjust the values of the task parameters to override the values provided by the reference files.
-For example, you can change the values of the parameters which control cosmic ray processing in ocrreject to strike a balance between missing cosmic rays and clipping real flux from point sources.
-You may also want to generate improved reference files and run the component tasks to apply them to your data.
+By running the component tasks, one can select different options or adjust the values of the task parameters to override the values provided by the reference files.
+For example, one can change the values of the parameters which control cosmic ray processing in ocrreject to strike a balance between missing cosmic rays and clipping real flux from point sources.
+One may also want to generate improved reference files and run the component tasks to apply them to your data.
 See Section 3.5 for detailed discussions of improvements that can be made by recalibrating the data.

-The AstroDrizzle can be used to combine dithered images or images made with the same aperture and optical elements but with different target centering or orientation, as well as multiple imset (CR-SPLIT or REPEATOBS) exposures.
+The AstroDrizzle package can be used to combine dithered images or images made with the same aperture and optical elements but with different target centering or orientation, as well as multiple imset (CR-SPLIT or REPEATOBS) exposures.
 See the DrizzlePac website (http://www.stsci.edu/scientific-community/software/drizzlepac.html) for more on AstroDrizzle.